How does running an electric car in winter work?

 How does winter affect electric cars?

 We often get asked “are electric cars good in snow and cold weather?”
-One thing to keep in mind is that cold weather does have an impact on battery life.
+One thing to keep in mind is that cold weather does have an impact on battery efficiency.
 Batteries tend to operate less efficiently in the cold, so range can be reduced by anywhere between 5-20%.
 Fuel powered cars also have reduced fuel efficiency in cold weather of 15-25%, but because we’re not usually paying attention to how many miles are in a car's tank we don’t notice it quite so much.
 The myth that cold weather impacts electric cars more than fuel powered cars exists because we have a keener eye for an EV range (because we can see it in numbers on the screen) compared to a fuel powered car (we can’t see the petrol in the tank).

 The reason that EV batteries lose range in the winter is because the battery has to work harder when it’s chilly outside.
 We also tend to blast the heating inside the car when it’s cold out, so the battery has more functions drawing on its energy.
 The science behind this is that lithium-ion batteries generate electricity when the lithium ions move from the anode to the cathode in the battery.
 The cold slows this movement down which then reduces electricity production and overall battery performance.